 - Final height is attained.

 Growth hormone therapy in children with idiopathic short stature seems to be effective in partially reducing the deficit in height as adults, although the magnitude of effectiveness is on average less than that achieved in other conditions for which growth hormone is licensed.
 Treated individuals remain relatively short when compared with peers of normal stature.
-Mecasermin, a recombinant human insulin-like growth factor-I (rhIGF-I), is licensed to treat growth failure in children and adolescents with severe primary insulin-like growth factor-I deficiency.

-Further reading & references
+Further reading and references

 Spadoni GL, Cianfarani S; Bone age assessment in the workup of children with endocrine disorders.
 Horm Res Paediatr.
 201073(1):2-5.
 Epub 2010 Jan 15.